 The supervisor will conduct a departmental orientation for the new employee, discussing the purpose of the probationary period and reviewing the length of the probationary period.
 The supervisor will provide the new employee with a clear description of the job to be performed, communicate the standards for the job, observe work performance, and provide feedback to the employee.

-Each employee should have regular performance reviews during the probationary period.
-Each employee must have at least one written performance review prior to the end of the six month probationary period.
+Each employee should have performance reviews during the probationary period.
+Each employee must have at least one performance review prior to the end of the six month probationary period.
 The probationary evaluation forms are on the Human Resources website (https://www.uth.edu/hr/resources/hr-process-and-tools/performance_management/probationary-reviews.htm).
 Supervisors must complete these forms before the employee finishes the probationary period.
-These forms must be kept with other personnel documents in a departmental personnel file.

 Employees may be recommended for dismissal at any time during the probationary period.
 An employee dismissed during the probationary period does not have access to the discipline and dismissal policies of the university.
 A current employee who has successfully completed a full probationary period and transfers to a new position in a different department will be required to serve a six month probationary period but must be provided 30 calendar days notice if dismissal is recommended.
 If dismissal is recommended, the supervisor should contact a Human Resources Employee Relations Advisor prior to any discussion with the employee.